taituo/talktomegoose/README.md

 - **First contact**: Open a tmux pane, source `scripts/persona_env/Maverick.env`, and start Codex with `codex --persona Maverick --cwd /path/to/repo`.
 - **Idea intake**: New contributors present mission intent to Maverick; once approved, Maverick relays tasks down the flight tree.
 - **Branching**: Each developer operates on mission-specific branches (`feature/<persona>-<call-sign>`).
 Merge approval flows back through Maverick.
+- **Inbox discipline**: Claim work from `handoffs/inbox.md`; Maverick seeds the first commit on new missions, then instructs which branch each persona should use.
 - **Scaling personas**: To add Selenium or other specialized personas, duplicate an env file, update the tmux script with a new pane, and extend docs under `docs/personas/`.

 ## Demo Milestones